Last Updated on March 29, 2023 by Mark Ferguson

 Some people say you need realistic goals and others say you need outrageous goals.
 As you have probably guessed, I like outrageous goals!
 The reason I like outrageous goals is that they are challenging!
 If I know that I can reach a goal and if I know exactly how to reach it, where is the motivation for me to push myself?
 I want goals that make me think and reach for new ideas and systems.
 I have no idea what opportunities or challenges will face me in the future, so why should I limit my future goals to what I can do now?
 I may have a huge increase in income or find a new system that allows me to buy houses cheaper.
 I have such a lofty goal because I have no idea what could happen.

 Many of the self-help books also talk about how we all need friends, co-workers, or acquaintances to help us reach our potential.
 Some use the term mastermind to describe groups of like-minded people who meet to help each other succeed by offering advice and motivation.
-The idea is that the more people to brainstorm ideas, questions, problems, etc. the better chance a great idea or solution to a problem will come about.
+The idea is that the more people to brainstorm ideas, questions, problems, etc. the better the chance a great idea or solution to a problem will come about.
 I do not have a mastermind group (this has since changed), but I have recruited my best friend to work with me and learn the real estate business.
 He was a top-level manager in the corporate world and left his six-figure salary behind to learn real estate from me.
 I benefit by having a new mind to bounce ideas off and have more help in the office.
 He benefits by getting out of the corporate grind and learning how to be truly wealthy.
 He also has a flexible schedule and he is not stuck behind a desk all day.

 The self-help teachers also say how important it is to focus on one task or goal.
 All the greats had something in their mind that they really wanted.
 They did not let anything stop them until they got what they wanted or died trying.
 I have always thought of myself as being able to multitask, a jack-of-all-trades type of person.
 So far, it had worked out well, but I know I can do better.
 I know there are things I can improve in my business to make it run better and make more money.
 I have always thought that I knew everything about finding good deals in real estate.
 After starting this blog, I have realized that there is a whole world I have been missing in direct marketing to off-market properties.
 Instead of trying to manage five different sources of income myself, I need to delegate less important tasks to my staff and focus on the real moneymakers.
 If I can focus intently on a couple different areas of my work instead of just skimming over 50, I know I can improve my numbers significantly.
-Here is a great article on how to save time and focus better.

 Using all I have learned to reach my goals